Spooked by Trump tariffs, investors see few good options

-SAN FRANCISCO, March 1 (Reuters) - The specter of a trade war started by U.S. President Donald Trump rattled Wall Street on Thursday and exacerbated worries about inflation and the future of a nine-year bull market.
+SAN FRANCISCO (Reuters) - The specter of a trade war started by U.S. President Donald Trump rattled Wall Street on Thursday and exacerbated worries about inflation and the future of a nine-year bull market.

 The S&P 500 slumped 1.33 percent after Trump said the United States would impose duties on imported steel and aluminum, making good on promises to aggressively challenge China and other countries he blames for lost manufacturing jobs.